pasquinphilippe/pasquin-website-nov-2023/content/collections/services/English CA/custom-shopify-theme-development.md

         content:
           -
             type: text
-            text: "Bank of hours from 10 o'clock"
+            text: "Bank of hours from 10 hours"
     description: 'I make changes or additions to your existing theme to customize your functionality.'
     Turnaround: 'Start of work in less than 48 hours'
     includes: